scottrbrtsn/codedeploy/README.md

 The folder can be:
    - a folder with another .jar
    - a folder with a mvn project in it
    - a folder with a docker-compose in it
+       -  (this assumes you have a working knowledge of docker and how to set up a project to build images and send to a registry)

 Needs to be tested